jbcodeforce/ML-studies/docs/index.md

 Data visualization, 5/ Machine learning.

 ???- question "Explain supervised vs unsupervised"
     Supervised means; build a model from labeled training data.
-Usupervised we do not know upfront the outcome variable. [read more >> ](./ml/index.md/#supervised-learning)
+With unsupervised, we do not know upfront the outcome variable. [read more >> ](./ml/index.md/#supervised-learning)

 ???- question "Explain the bias-variance tradeoff"
     Bias measures how far off the predictions are from the correct values in general.
 Variance measures the consistency (or variability) of the model prediction.
-One way of finding a good bias-variance tradeoff is to tune the complexity of the model via [regularization](./concepts/index.md/#regulaziation). [read more >> ](./concepts/index.md/#variance).
+One way of finding a good bias-variance tradeoff is to tune the complexity of the model via [regularization](./concepts/index.md/#regulaziation).
+[Read more  on variance >> ](./concepts/index.md/#variance).
 Perform [cross-validation]() with hyperparameter tuning.

 ???- question "Provide examples of regularization techniques"
      The regularization techniques are L1 regularization (Lasso), L2 regularization (Ridge), and elastic net regularization.
 [See regularization section](./concepts/index.md/#regulaziation).